 The purpose of this program is to assist and encourage archives to undertake significant projects to preserve, process, inventory, arrange, describe, or catalog collections in the history of modern physics and allied fields such as astronomy, geophysics, optics, and acoustics.
 The aim is to further historical understanding of science and the science community.

 Eligibility is limited to archival projects in the history of modern physics and allied fields.
 All archival repositories in the U.S. and abroad may apply, including archives at universities, corporations, historical societies, government laboratories, etc. Individuals are not eligible to apply.
-Work not covered by this program includes oral histories, book cataloging, digitization projects, and projects focusing on preservation of scientific data.
+Work not covered by this program includes oral histories, book cataloging, and projects focusing on preservation of scientific data.
 Preservation microfilming and preservation reformatting of original audio-visual sources are eligible.

 Size of grants

 The maximum grant amount is $10,000 USD.
 Institutions that receive grants are not eligible to apply the following year but may reapply in later years.
 The program is offered annually as funds permit.
-The 2013 grants are funded by the Friends of the Center for History of Physics.

 We are specifically interested in increasing the money available to make original sources in our field accessible to researchers.
 Accordingly, applicants are strongly encouraged to obtain additional funds for the project, either from their parent institution or from outside sources such as local and state funding sources, national foundations, and government agencies.
 While no specific amount of matching money is required, we will give first priority to applications that include such new funds.